Alcohol Excise Duties in France - New Rates 2023

-With the start of the new year, the French government has raised the rates of excise duties on alcohol by 1,6 % (corresponding to inflation rate in 2021).
-These changes are applicable for all companies importing alcoholic product on the French territory, from January 1, 2023.
+With the start of the new year, the French government has updated the rates of excise duties on alcohol beverages in France in 2024.
+These changes are applicable for all companies importing alcoholic product on the French territory, from January 1, 2024.

 In this article we will show you what are the new rates of alcohol excise duties in France, we will explain what exactly are they, and remind you about other indirect taxes you need to pay if you are selling alcohol products in France.